-After identifying the critical roles to include in your succession plan, your management team can turn its attention to nominating succession candidates who could potentially fill each role.
+The first step in the succession planning process is to identify critical roles.
+Once these have been identified, and you’ve built a success profile for each role, your management team can turn its attention to nominating succession candidates who could potentially fill each position.

-The survey can be completed by:
+The successor nomination survey can be completed by:

 - several senior managers who have the necessary perspective to provide meaningful ratings

-- leaders, peers and direct reports who can round out a 360-degree rating
+- leaders, peers, and direct reports who can round out a 360-degree rating